-Indulge your inner horticulturalist at one of the many gardens, lose yourself in anabbey, wander ancient ruins, feel studious at a museum, take in some heritage and feel inspired in a gallery.
+Indulge your inner horticulturalist at one of the many gardens, lose yourself in an ancient abbey, wander ancient ruins, be amazed in a museum, take in some heritage and feel inspired in a gallery.

 Number of results:

 “In 2006 the Mee family purchased the struggling Dartmoor Wildlife Park, reopening as Dartmoor Zoo in 2007.
 Zoo Director, Benjamin Mee recorded the family’s story in his book, “We Bought a Zoo”.

 Welcome to Dartmoor National Park, a unique landscape set in the heart of south west England.
 It was the fourth National Park to be designated in the UK in 1951.
 Dartmoor is a landscape shaped by millennia of human activity – water;...

 Last remaining working 19th-century water-powered forge in England.
 Demonstrations of the machinery every hour.